cardano-foundation/CIPs/CIP Decentralization: Using Pledge as a Bidding Parameter to Determine Saturation Limit/README.md

 # **Specification**
 ## **Nonmathematical Description**
 Under this CIP, there is no barrier to entry to set up a pool, but there exists an **optimal pledge** which is used as a yardstick to determine pool saturation limit in proportion to pledge.
+* The ecosystem **total saturation limit is always equal to total ADA in circulation**.
+* The optimal pool saturation limit is **total ADA in circulation divided by the total number of pools**.
+* Individual pool saturation limit is optimal when **pool pledge = optimal pledge**
-* Individual pool saturation limit increases/decreases exponentially when **pool pledge < optimal pledge**.
+* Individual pool saturation limit decreases exponentially when **pool pledge < optimal pledge**.
-* Individual pool saturation limit increases **only incrementally** when **pool pledge > optimal pledge**.
+* Individual pool saturation limit increases **only incrementally** past the optimal saturation limit when **pool pledge > optimal pledge**.
-* The ecosystem is **under-pledged** when the **total saturation limit < circulating supply**.
-Under this condition, pools can over-pledge to “borrow” additional saturation limit unclaimed by the under-pledged pools.
-If there is still unclaimed saturation limit even after some pools have over-pledged, the unclaimed saturation limit will be distributed in accordance with Equation 1.
-However, the distributed unclaimed saturation limit can still be claimed by any pool by continuing to pledge.
+* The ecosystem is **under-pledged** when the **ecosystem total saturation limit < circulating supply**.
+The saturation limit unclaimed by under-pledged pools is equal to the circulating supply minus the ecosystem total saturation limit.
+  - Under this condition, pools can over-pledge to “borrow” additional saturation limit unclaimed by the under-pledged pools.
+  - If there is still unclaimed saturation limit even after some pools have over-pledged, the unclaimed saturation limit will be distributed in accordance with Equation 1.
+  - However, the distributed unclaimed saturation limit can still be claimed by any pool by continuing to pledge.
 * The ecosystem is in **equilibrium** when the **total saturation limit = circulating supply**.
-Under this condition, only the under-pledged pools can continue to pledge to take back the borrowed saturation limit allocated for them.
+Under this condition, only the under-pledged pools can continue to pledge to take back the borrowed saturation limit that was supposed to be allocated for them.
 The over-pledge pools’ excess saturation limit, on the otherhand, will continue to decrease as under-pledge pools continue to pledge until all excess had been returned.
 This and the proposition from the previous bullet point ensures that:
-  - a **close system** is maintained, _i.e._, the total saturation limit is always equal to the total ADA in circulation regardless of the pledge status of the ecosystem, _i.e._, under-pledged, fully pledged, or over-pledged.
+  - a **close system** is maintained, _i.e._, the ecosystem total saturation limit is always equal to the total ADA in circulation regardless of the pledge status of the ecosystem, _i.e._, under-pledged, fully pledged, or over-pledged.
   - no single pool has a saturation limit that dwarfs other pools’ limits, encouraging decentralization.
 * Optimal pledge decreases down to a minimum as the total number of pools increases but increases exponentially as the total number of pools decreases.
 This mechanism addresses Sybil attack:
   - optimal pledge becomes expensive when the total number of pools decreases, thereby increasing the expense to conduct a Sybil attack.
-  - expense to conduct Sybil attack also increases as the total number of pools increases because although the optimal pledge decreases, the attacker needs to setup a large number of pools in order to obtain 51% of the total delegated ADA.
+  - expense to conduct Sybil attack also increases as the total number of pools increases because although the optimal pledge decreases, optimal saturation limit decreases as well.
+Therefore, the attacker needs to setup a large number of pools in order to obtain 51% of the total delegated ADA.

 ## **Mathematical Description**
 ### _**Calculating Optimal Pledge**_